sclaussen/fourfours/README.md

 ### Rule Sets

-In order to enable different combinations of rules to be applied the algorithm supports the concept of rule sets.
+In order to enable different combinations of rules to be applied the algorithm supports the concept of [rule sets (source)](./rules.js].
 The rule sets enable a definition for which numbers and operators should be applied to generate the possible set of expressions.

 Generating all the expression permutations for functions and factorial results in an explosion of possible expressions.
 To provide a relief